In this section

 At Hale, every camper takes the bus!
 We gladly provide bus service with stops in Brookline, Dedham, Dover, Hyde Park, Jamaica Plain, Medfield, Milton, Needham, Newton, Norwood, Roslindale, Walpole, Wellesley, West Roxbury, and Westwood.
 To reduce traffic and enhance safety, regular drop-offs and pick-ups are not permitted on site.
 A local bus stop is available for campers whose parents or guardians wish to drive them to Westwood.

 A camp staff member accompanies each bus for the duration of its route and ensures your camper’s safe journey to and from camp each day.
 Please note that you or an authorized adult must meet your camper at your designated bus stop each afternoon.
 Buses serve campers during regular camp hours (8:45 AM–3:45 PM).
 Hale does not offer an extended day option.
 Please ensure your camper’s transportation plans account for timely pick-up.
+Bus registration must be completed after you enroll in camp, and no later than May 1, 2025.

 • Clark Playground, 195 Cypress St, Brookline, MA 02445 7:55 AM 4:35 PM